 We work with the police and schools to ensure that schools are aware of any reported domestic abuse incidents, so that the child can receive appropriate support in school.

 Children and young people who witness domestic abuse are often deeply affected.
 Going to school in the immediate aftermath means they will often arrive upset and unprepared and have to make their way through the school day without awareness of their situation by the teaching staff.

 The benefits of sharing information

-Through a new initiative called "Operation Encompass", the local police, council and schools are working together to share information about domestic abuse incidents, making sure that a key adult at school is made aware early enough to support a child or young person in the best way possible.
+Through 'Operation Encompass', we work with the local police and schools to share information about domestic abuse incidents, making sure that a key adult at school is made aware early enough to support a child or young person in the best way possible.

 When will information be passed on?